 When I was pregnant with my baby, my feet started to swell after the first trimester.
 My shoes started to get tighter and tighter, until one day, I could not fit into them at all.
 I had to go and get new shoes.
 Now, honestly, shoes are not really designed for pregnant people.
 At least, most shoes.
-I realized it was getting very difficult for me to find shoes which were comfortable and yet looked trendy.
+I realized it was getting very difficult for me to find shoes that were comfortable and yet looked trendy.

-So what I did was, first to look at the right places.
+So what I did was, first look at the right places.
 I searched for reviews of shoes and also tried to find out what exactly should I be looking for when I buy shoes for myself.
-Also, I just wanted shoes which were practical and looked good with both office and casual wear.
+Also, I just wanted shoes that were practical and looked good with both office and casual wear.

 As the baby grows in the womb, swelling becomes really common for most women.
 The hormonal changes in the body mean that there may be increased sweating and this includes the feet as well.
 Sweating in the feet may also lead to itchiness or cause an odor.

 It is very important to look for shoes that are supportive as your body grows with the baby in the womb.
 The shoes have to have good ankle and arch support since the body’s center of gravity shifts as the baby grows.
 These supports help to reduce joint pains which come along with pregnancy especially when you are walking.
 A good pair of shoes that provide support ensures that the body’s changing weight is accommodated and there is no pressure on the feet even in the advanced stages of pregnancy.

 While I was sorely tempted by a pair of boots that needed to be tied up, I was practical enough to realize that as the baby grows, it will become difficult to bend down and tie up or untie the shoes.
 The baby bump means that bending will be a task eventually, and it is always better to invest in shoes that are easy to slip on and slip off.
 Basically, buy shoes that do not need you to bend down and wear them.